MLForge-M/PCG_Denoising_T-BiLSTM/README.md

      - Apply a bandpass filter (25–400 Hz),
      - Remove spikes and stationary noise,
      - Normalize signals to [-1, 1],
-   - Output will be stored in the folder you specify in the script.
+   - Output files will be stored in the folder you specify in the script.

 ---